 I thought I was doing something unique when I decided to use boxing to help me prepare for the upcoming basketball season in the Destin Adult League.
-Through some research I found there are many basketball players using boxing to help them condition for basketball.
-Most of them are in the NBA and that says a lot.
+Through some research, I found there are many basketball players using boxing to help them prepare for basketball.
+Most of them are in the NBA, and that says a lot.

 Boxing training can help boost players’ mental agility, hand-eye coordination, and (of course) help sculpt musculature, too.
 “Boxing is the only sport where you have to stay on your feet the whole time to be successful,” Eric Kelly, a former amateur national champion and trainer “It requires [working] every muscle in the body.”

-In Fort Walton Beach, Fl the most popular boxing gym is Walkers Boxing Academy.
+In Fort Walton Beach, Fl, the most famous boxing gym is Walkers Boxing Academy.
 My friend Nick Evans invited me to watch him workout then by the next week I was in there sweating punching the bag myself.
-I noticed after a couple months of doing boxing, my core was stronger and I could make more explosive movements on the basketball court.
+I noticed after a couple months of doing boxing, my core was stronger, and I could make more explosive movements on the basketball court.
 I liked the boxing workouts so much, I decided to get a monthly membership and train up until my first Basketball game.

-After, six months of conditioning, we had our first game in the Destin League.
+After six months of conditioning, we had our first game in the Destin League.
 I was impressed with how in shape I was.
-I could pick up full court playing defense and then turn around and have energy to push it on offense.
+I could pick up full court playing defense and then turn around and have the energy to push it on offense.
 I’ve gotten a lot of comments on how much I run on the court non-stop.
-I have to say that boxing is a good way to get in shape for basketball.
+I have to say that boxing is an excellent way to get in shape for basketball.
 Visit Walkers Boxing Gym and get your first workout for free.